 Freeing Your Materials

 A paper of mine, Freeing Your Materials, was published in The Word, a journal produced by Hawai‘i TESOL.
 February 2016, Volume 25, Issue 2, pg.
 3-4.
 I wrote the paper in the fall of 2015.
 Marjorie Carlson helped me edit and revise it.
-Alternate file formats: PDF & ePub.
+Downloads: PDF & ePub.

 The problem in the education world is that teachers and professors spend hours upon hours every year writing tests and homework that only get used once, in one classroom.
 Teachers go to great lengths to develop high quality materials, but sharing them takes extra time, and so we don't.
 I think teachers ought to put a stronger emphasis on collaboration.
 First of all, we should post our work online.
 Second, we should freely license it.
 When teachers work together to freely license and share their materials with others, we can build on each other’s' work.
 This gives teachers greater access to high quality materials, which in turn makes for a better educational experience.